Expert Adoption Lawyers in Scotland

 For people looking to adopt, the legal procedure required to formalise an adoption can appear daunting and complex.

-But with the right solicitor to guide you through this process, it doesn't have to be.
+But with the right lawyer to guide you through this process, it doesn't have to be.

 Adoption is the legal process by which an Order of the Court creates a new parent-child relationship, and confers parental rights and responsibilities on the adopter.
 The new relationship effectively replaces the relationship which previously existed in law between the child and their natural parent or parents.

 In order to be eligible to apply for an adoption Order in Scotland, you must meet certain criteria at the outset.
-You should take advice from a solicitor experienced in adoption cases to discuss your eligibility in detail, however the criteria include:
+You should take advice from a lawyer experienced in adoption cases to discuss your eligibility in detail, however, the criteria include:

 - You can adopt as one person, or as a couple.